optionfactory/ftl/README.md

 ```

 ## Attributes evaluation
-All attributes starting with `data-tpl-` (case sensitive) are evaluated in the followind order:
+All attributes starting with `data-tpl-` are evaluated in the followind order:
   - `data-tpl-if`
   - `data-tpl-with`
   - `data-tpl-each`